 Another stick-whittling tip to consider when choosing a material is to consider the project’s size.
 The best wood for whittling should be large enough for easy shape carving but not too massive that it becomes overwhelming to handle.

-Lastly, we suggest buying dry wood selections for more convenience.
+Lastly, you better buy dry wood selections for more convenience.
 If not, fallen tree branches are also good alternatives.
 You may not know, but fresh or green wood carries more moisture than seasoned materials.

 They are likely to crack and warp during drying or when you cut them with a knife blade.
 Because of this, it’s best to keep the stick dry before undergoing this procedure.